TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/PageTree/Index.rst

 Collapsing the page tree
 """"""""""""""""""""""""

-The page tree can be collapse to gain screen space, by clicking on the handle on its right.
+The page tree can be collapsed to gain screen space, by clicking on the handle on its right-hand side.

 .. figure:: ../../Images/BackendCollapsePageTree.png
    :alt: Click there to collpase the page tree